Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 - The CSS style sheet was validated using [W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and no errors were returned.
 - The JavaScript files were run through [JSHint](https://jshint.com/) and one error was returned for a mising semi-colon and has been rectified.
 - The code was validated using [PEP8](http://pep8online.com/).
 Some Line too long errors were returned but in the interest of time, I did not change all of these.
+    - At the time of reviewing this for re submission, the Pep8 Online Validator is down.
+It looks like their domain has not been purchased again and so is currently offline.
+The only python files that have not been confirmed to pass validation are those in the review and blog apps.

 # Responsive Testing